vladigleba/vladigleba.github.io/posts/gospel/god.md

 > I the LORD *search the heart*, I try the reins, even to give every man according to his ways, and according to the fruit of his doings.
 {% ct 'Jeremiah 17:10' %}

 Just as there is no sin in our lives that God is not aware of, so there is no sorrow that escapes His notice.
-He is acquainted with it all: our shame, guilt, disappointments, and wounds.
+He is acquainted with it all: every wound, disappointment, injustice, or abuse.

 ## Who is the source of all wisdom?